explodeongo/priv/README.md

 ---

-*SynaptDI — a local, citation-grounded RAG assistant **and** a validated TM Forum compliance agent.
+*Domain Hub — a local, citation-grounded RAG assistant **and** a validated TM Forum compliance agent.
 Ask it anything about TM Forum; point it at your APIs and it tells you the truth.*